lewagon/dotfiles/04-Front-End/06-Events-And-Plugins/03-Wagon-Race/README.md

 You must provide a way to restart the game, and tell who won the race.

-**If this is too simple for you**

-Do the same but instead of mere functions, use Javascript object and prototypal inheritance (the Javascript way of creating Classes.)
+[Optional] Do the same but instead of mere functions, use Javascript object and prototypal inheritance (the Javascript way of creating Classes.)